activisthandbook/activisthandbook/articles/strategy.md

 ### 5\.
 Tactics 📢

 [**Tactics**](https://activisthandbook.org/tactics) are something we have an entire chapter about.
-They are, in a nutshell, concrete series of actions that we plan and execute in order to meet our strategic goals.
+They are, in a nutshell, concrete series of actions that we plan and execute in order to meet our strategic objectives and goals.
 Depending on your strategies some tactics might be more relevant than others.

 Different tactics attract people with different values and have varying degrees of success.
-Make sure not to confuse tactics and values. _Solidarity_ or _youth participation_are not tactics, those are values that tactics such as cooperatives or student parliaments might help strengthen.
+Make sure not to confuse tactics and values. _Solidarity_ or _youth participation_ are not tactics, those are values that tactics such as cooperatives or student parliaments might help strengthen.

 > **_Example:_** _You want all major news media to write about your idea of a citizens assembly.
 To achieve that, you want to use the tactic of putting up posters.
 Your plan is to distribute 5.000 large posters throughout the country with a controversial statement on it, in the hope of getting lots of media attention._